yanivzohar1971-cmd/Rent-a-Car/web/docs/AI_GLOBAL_RULES.md

 ### AI Agent Responsibilities:
 - Treat your `Topic:` and high-level summary as potential Build Log entries.
 - Write summaries as if they will appear in the Build Info Center UI.
+- **For production Hosting deploys, you MUST update `buildChangelog.ts` before deploying** (see Section 3 above).
-- For deploy/release tasks, produce a `BuildEntry` template (but do NOT modify the file unless explicitly requested).
+- For non-deploy tasks, produce a `BuildEntry` template only if explicitly requested.

 ### Future Database Migration:
 - When/if we migrate to Firestore, the same `BuildEntry` structure will be used.